PengYRLab/LampreyRetinalCellAtlas/README.md

 This directory includes functions written from scratch.

 ### Tutorial
 This directory includes sub-directories with scripts used for the analyses.
-The scripts perform the analysis tasks.
+The scripts perform the following analysis tasks:

 **Cell type annotation using SingleR**

-**Dimension reduction and clustering analysis using Seurat**
+**Dimension reduction and clustering analysis**

 **Cross-species integration**